bculo/Portfolio/src/Services/User/README.md

 - select master realm (Default one)
 - create new client with name 'portfolio-admin'
 - Check Client authentication and Service access grant
-- As Url put some random localhost url
+- As Url put random localhost url
 - visit Service account roles tab, select assign roles.
 Set filter to 'Filter by clients' and assign all PortfolioRealm roles (Save)